jasonpecor/sequence/README.md

 ##Try it
 You can try out Sequence here: _coming soon_

+##Overview
+###Sequence
+A Sequence is a collection of functions to be run asynchronously in a specific order.
+Sequences can be reused, and composed into other sequences.

+###Sequencer
+A Sequencer runs a Sequence one or more times, handling sequence start, completion, failure, and abort, and may do so in any context.
+Multiple Sequencer's may use a single Sequence simultaniously.

 ##Usage
 ###Create and run a sequence
 Here is how to create and run a sequence.